epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 ![](/images/metaviz/NavigationWidgetActinoHover.png)

 A user can also traverse the hierarchy and change the aggregation setting for all nodes at a given level.
-To show this utility, we navigate to a lower level of the hierarchy by clicking on the 'Proteobacteria' node and set the aggregation level to 'Genus' by clicking on the row control node.
+To show this utility, we navigate to a lower level of the hierarchy by clicking on the 'Proteobacteria' node and set the aggregation level to 'Family' by clicking on the row control node.

 ![](/images/metaviz/NavigationWidgetDescendProteoBacteriaSetGenusAsAgg.png)